ismaelabdisalaam/Modeling-data-with-R/README.md

 4-Scoring the test data based  on the root mean sqaure algorithm

-# Project skills: Data analysis, Modeling and Predicitve analytics-Linear regression
+# Project skills: Data analysis, Modeling and Predicitve analytics-Linear regression, Random forest approach
-Packages used:caret, linear regression
+Packages used:dplyr,ggplot2, caret, mltools, range

 # Results
 After building the model our root mean square is 0.527